gordonmurray/aws_ecs_service_nginx/README.md

 # aws_ecs_service_nginx
-Run an nginx service in an exsiting ECS Cluster using Terraform
+Run an Nginx container stored in ECR in an exsiting ECS Cluster using Terraform